-- 1. you must be a U.S. Citizen or Permanent Resident - 2. you must be enrolled in a degree-seeking program - you must not be in default on a prior educational loan or owe a repayment on a federal grant - 4. you must be registered with Selective Service if you are required to register - continuing students must meet satisfactory academic progress (SAP) standards.
-These standards are outlined on our website.
+- 1. you must be a U.S. Citizen or Permanent Resident - 2. you must be enrolled in an academic program at Tulane approved for federal aid by the Department of Education

+- you must not be in default on a prior educational loan or owe a repayment on a federal grant - you must be registered with Selective Service, if required to register - continuing students must meet Satisfactory Academic Progress (SAP) standards.
+These standards are outlined on our website